Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 However, Theraguns still have things that other brands don’t.
 For instance, they patented the triangular shape and sued brands that infringed on this patent.

-They also have Bluetooth connectivity for some of their devices.
-The devices can work with a Therabody app with this connection.
-However, we think it’s not a must-have feature for a device.
-It’s awesome for beginners if you can’t learn how to massage from their YouTube videos.
+Most of their devices also have Bluetooth connectivity.
+With this connection, the devices can work with a Therabody app.
+However, we think this feature is not a must-have.
+It’s incredible for beginners who can’t learn how to massage from their YouTube videos

 Want Theragun but Don’t Know Which One?

-Like Ekrin, there are four Theragun models.
+There are currently seven Theragun models.
 Read our Theragun comparison article to learn about the differences, or check out our hands-on reviews for details.

 Bob and Brad